nhaloorsooraj/nhaloorsooraj.github.io/_posts/2024-04-04-simplependulum.md

 > Please do care about the spaces in the second line, Python is an intened language.
 Each line of code within a block must be indented by the same number of spaces or tabs.
 {: .block-tip }

 Now we can create our pendulum.
 We can start by creating a pendulum stand.
-For that first we need to create a `Line()`  named lineA which is starting from 8 units above the oringin (center of the frame) to 4 units below.
+For that first we need to create a `Line()`  named lineA which starts from 8 units above the oringin (center of the frame) to 4 units below.
 We can color the line blue color.
 We can set it to behind the scene plane by changing its `z_index` in the same way create another small blue line for the hook and and a blue`Rectangle()` named rect.
 Group the components with `VGroup()` name it as stand.

 ``` python
         lineA = Line(start=UP*8,end=DOWN*4)